bigwill/ps3midi/README.md

 Acknowledgements
 ----------------

-hid.c and hidapi.h were taken from Alan Ott's hidapi repo: http://github.com/signal11/hidapi

-I will work to make this work in a more sane way in the future
+hid.c and hidapi.h were taken from Alan Ott's hidapi repo: http://github.com/signal11/hidapi .
+I will work to make this work repo relationship more sane way in the future